Category Archives: Sports

 I will admit that the first thing that I think of when I think of MSA is not his many game winning shots or his great dunks.
 Instead I think of this incident.

 I would love to meet MSA and ask him about his reasons for changing his name to Metta World Peace.
 MSA, if you are reading this, please contact me and we can do a Zoom session.
-If you are worried about attracting unwanted publicity, don’t worry.
-It will be a private session and I will not divulge any information to the general public unless you want me to.

 I will admit that I never paid any attention to the third Caucasian sprinter in the above photo.
 He is Peter Norman, the Australian sprinter who won the silver medal in the 200 meters sprint event at the 1968 Olympics.
 I never noticed that he wore a button promoting the Olympic Project for Human Rights campaign.